 - Turn off any air conditioners.
 The low hum of an AC or fan can be insanely distracting, not to mention that it can cause a noticeable separation in audio if there are more than one person on the podcast.
 One person can have pristine, perfect audio, but every time the second person talks all you hear is a loud AC in the background.
 Super annoying.

-Now that your room is treated, how do you actually record a podcast at home?
+How do you record a podcast at home?

 You should try a USB microphone first

-For those that don’t want to do too much work and simply want to plug in a microphone into your computer and hit record, then a USB microphone like the Blue Yeti X might be the way to go for you.
-If you’re really just interested in dipping your toe into podcasting, cheaper microphones like the HyperX SoloCast and Razer Seiren Mini might be just right.
-They’re not great for recording things like music, but they’re about as simple as it gets—just plug them in and you’re good to go.
-These are dead simple to use, and require little to no extra equipment besides a computer with a USB port.
+For those that don’t want to do too much work and simply want to plug a microphone into your computer and hit record, then a USB microphone like the Blue Yeti X or Movo UM700 will be your way to go.
+If you’re just interested in dipping your toe into podcasting, cheaper microphones like the HyperX SoloCast and Razer Seiren Mini might be just right.
+They’re not great for recording things like music, but they’re dead simple to use, and require little to no extra equipment.

 Step it up when you’re ready to XLR microphones

 Many USB microphones are more than fine to get your podcast off the ground, but if you’re past that stage or are just ready for an upgrade in quality then you’ll want to go with an XLR microphone.
 These don’t connect directly to a computer via USB, and instead require an XLR cable and an interface.
-You plug the XLR mic into one end and then connect the interface to your computer usually via USB depending on which interface you pick up.
+You plug the XLR mic into one end and then connect the interface to your computer via USB.
 It will then convert the analog signals coming from the microphone into 1’s and 0’s that can be recorded into a computer.
-If you want an XLR microphone like the Shure 55SH Series II or the SM58, you’re also going to need an interface that will be able to convert the recording to be recorded easily by a laptop.

 What audio interface should I get?

 There isn’t really a wrong way to go here, as most interfaces will get the job done—but we cover the best ones anyway.
 You can always go with a tried and true classic like the Scarlett 2i2 or even something a little more portable like the Evo by Audient which are both inexpensive audio interfaces that you can plug an XLR microphone into.
-Just know that if you want to go with an XLR microphone for the better sound quality, you’re going to need to spend some extra money if you want to podcast at home.
+Going with an XLR microphone for better sound quality means spending some extra money.

 What else do you need to podcast at home?